haru2503/wakatime-log/README.md

 The script automatically:

 * Creates folders based on date structure
-* Generates week summaries on Sundays with embedded charts
+* Generates week summaries on the first day of a new week (Monday) with embedded charts
-* Generates month summaries on the last Sunday of each month with visualizations
+* Generates month summaries on the first day of a new month with visualizations
 * Fetches 7 days of data when run on Sunday

 ### GitHub Actions Workflows